cevr/ftld/README.md

 ### Scheduling

 The `Task` instance also allows for managing the scheduling of the computation.
+The result of a scheduled task is always asynchronous.
 It provides the following options:

 - `timeout`: The number of milliseconds to wait before timing out the task.